dimitri-nicolo/calico/v2.0/getting-started/docker/tutorials/security-using-docker-labels-and-calico-policy.md

 ## Background

-With {{site.prodname}} as a Docker network plugin, {{site.prodname}} can be configured to extract the labels on a container and apply them to the workload endpoint for use with {{site.prodname}}
+With {{site.tseeprodname}} as a Docker network plugin, {{site.tseeprodname}} can be configured to extract the labels on a container and apply them to the workload endpoint for use with {{site.tseeprodname}}
 [policy]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/networkpolicy).
-By default, {{site.prodname}} blocks all traffic unless it has been explicitly allowed through configuration of the globally defined policy which uses selectors to determine which subset of the policy is applied to each container based on their labels.
-This approach provides a powerful way to group together all of your network Policy, makes it easy to reuse policy in different networks, and makes it easier to define policy that extends across different orchestration systems that use {{site.prodname}}.
+By default, {{site.tseeprodname}} blocks all traffic unless it has been explicitly allowed through configuration of the globally defined policy which uses selectors to determine which subset of the policy is applied to each container based on their labels.
+This approach provides a powerful way to group together all of your network Policy, makes it easy to reuse policy in different networks, and makes it easier to define policy that extends across different orchestration systems that use {{site.tseeprodname}}.

-When {{site.prodname}} is configured to use container labels, profiles are not created and have no impact on any container traffic.
+When {{site.tseeprodname}} is configured to use container labels, profiles are not created and have no impact on any container traffic.

 ## Enabling Docker Networking Container Labels Policy